-In addition the candidate must complete 32 weeks extramural studies (EMS).
+In addition the candidate must complete thirty eight weeks extramural studies (EMS) as defined by the Royal College of Veterinary Surgeons.

 5. Programme Requirements for the Award of the Degree

 5.1 Award of a Certificate of Higher Education (Animal Health)